awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-dpkg.md

 1. On the versions page for the package, choose the version to delete and choose **Delete version**\.

-1. When you are prompted to confirm the deletion, choose **Delete package version**\.
+1. When you're prompted to confirm the deletion, choose **Delete package version**\.

 ## Deleting a package \(command line\)<a name="distributor-delete-pkg-cli"></a>